wttech/gradle-aem-plugin/docs/package-plugin.md

 ## Task `packageUninstall`

-Uninstall uploaded CRX package on AEM instance(s).
+Uninstall uploaded the CRX package on AEM instance(s).

-To prevent data loss, this unsafe task execution must be confirmed by parameter `-Pforce`.
+To prevent data loss, this unsafe task execution must be confirmed by the command line flag `-Pforce`.

 ## Task `packagePurge`

 Fail-safe combination of `packageUninstall` and `packageDelete`.

-To prevent data loss, this unsafe task execution must be confirmed by parameter `-Pforce`.
+To prevent data loss, this unsafe task execution must be confirmed by the command line flag `-Pforce`.

 ## Task `packageActivate`